LaurentOngaro/UEVaultManager/docs/source/usage.rst

   Command: cleanup
-    usage: legendary cleanup [-h] [--delete-metadata] [--delete-extras-data]
+    usage: legendary cleanup [-h] [--delete-metadata] [--delete-extra-data]

     optional arguments:
       -h, --help                Show this help message and exit -m, --delete-metadata     Also delete metadata files.
-They are kept by default -e, --delete-extras-data  Also delete extras data files.
+They are kept by default -e, --delete-extra-data   Also delete extra data files.
 They are kept by default'

   Command: info